AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```python
 analogRead(String pin)
 ```
-Sample the bit value of an analog pin.
+Sample the voltage of an analog pin.
 _Arguments_
 *  `String pin` - The name of the pin connected to sample.

 _Returns_
-* The integer value at that pin.
-Takes value from 0-4095 corresponding to 0-3.33V
+* A value corresponding to 0-3.33V

 ***
 ###analogWrite
 ```python
 analogWrite(String pin, Int Value)
 ```
-Writes a bit value to an analog pin.
+Writes a voltage value to an analog pin.
 _Arguments_
 *  `String pin` - The name of the pin connected to sample.
 *  `Int value` - The bit value to write.
-Takes a value between 0-255 corresponding to 0-3.33V.
+Takes a value between 0-3.33V.

 _Returns_
 * None